Uganda Directors

 Charles Waliggo, (Board Member) General Secretary

-Charles is currently pursuing a degree in Information Technology at Kampala International University due to graduate in 2011.
+Charles holds a degree in Information Technology from Kampala International University.
 He has previously attended training in project planning and management at Makerere University.
 Charles assists with technology needs at URF and the URF Kampala Chapter for young professionals and university students.

 ————————————————————————————–